Start

 @openclaw/fs-safe/archiveextractArchive, resolveArchiveKind, limits, preflight helpers.

-@openclaw/fs-safe/advancedLower-level composition helpers: path scopes, pinned open, root-file open, install paths, local-root readers, sidecar locks, regular-file helpers, pathExists, withTimeout, and related advanced types.
+@openclaw/fs-safe/advancedLower-level composition helpers: path scopes, root-file open, install paths, local-root readers, temp-file targets, sibling-temp writes, regular-file helpers, pathExists, withTimeout, and related advanced types.
 This surface is less stable than the focused public subpaths.

 @openclaw/fs-safe/errorsFsSafeError, FsSafeErrorCode.